guojing0/guojing0.github.io/about-me.md

 title: My Resume
 ---

 I am **Jing Guo**, a classical music lover, developer and long-distance runner.
-I am also an adult.

 I love blogging, writing essays and programming, and I am also fascinated by history, psychology, human behavior, finance, technology and MOOC.
 You can meet me on [Coursera](https://www.coursera.org/user/i/361951d01125a4915d2bc9815ad17a1b) and [Khan Academy](https://www.khanacademy.org/profile/guojing/).